Global Case Competition

 - At least two undergraduate students and two graduate students.

-- Representation from at least three different colleges at WSU
+- Representation from at least two different colleges at WSU

 - Representation from at least two campuses at WSU